garycunningham89/fundamentalsdataanalysis/README.md

 # ax : matplotlib Axes, optional.
 Axes object to draw the plot onto, otherwise uses the current Axes.
 # kwargs : key, value mappings.
 Other keyword arguments are passed down to plt.scatter at draw time.

+# Descriptors of datasets used: data = dataset in question:
+# tips.data() -shows entire data set.
+# tips.head() - shows first 5 rows of the data set.
+# tips.tail() - shows last 5 rows of the dataset.
+# tips.describe() -gives a statistical summary of the dataset.
+# tips.shape() - tells amounts of rows and columns in format: (rows, columns)
+# tips.columns() - gives output of the columns headers and the 'dtype'.b
+# tips["class"].value_counts() - separates the column class and gives output of each as well as the dtype as int64.

 # Reference List
 # Class Content, Background Reading and Python Learning Tutorials were preliminary references supplemented by the following list of references;
 # Python Software Foundation.
 Accessed online at: https://www.python.org/